Republic of China Army: Infantry vehicles

-CM-32 Yunpao, an 8x8 armoured personnel carrier locally manufactured, will replace ageing M113s and V-150 armoured vehicles.
+CM32 Clouded Leopard, an 8x8 armoured personnel carrier locally manufactured, will replace ageing M113s and V-150 armoured vehicles.
 It is a modular vehicle platform capable of accepting various configurations for specific combat requirements.
-As of 2019, an IFV version of Yunpao armed with Orbital ATK 30mm Mk44 Bushmaster II cannons, CM-34, is planned for production.
-Production of a version with a 105-mm assault gun, which is modeled on that of the CM-11 Brave Tiger main battle tank, is also scheduled to be completed by 2023.
+As of 2019, an IFV version of Yunpao armed with Orbital ATK 30mm Mk44 Bushmaster II cannons, CM34, is planned for production.
+Production of a version with a 105-mm assault gun, which is modeled on that of the CM11 Brave Tiger main battle tank, is also scheduled to be completed by 2023.